seanrtaylor/pdx-tech/README.md

 # pdx-tech

-A simple react/redux app for viewing and rating local tech businesses
+A react/redux app for viewing and rating local tech businesses

 ## Installation